balaji-krishnan-nanba/nanba-cicd/devops/github-rulesets-config.md

 - Verify bypass permissions are correctly configured in ruleset
 - Confirm user has appropriate role (admin/maintain)

+**Branch creation works locally but fails on GitHub**:
+- Local git doesn't enforce GitHub rulesets - only GitHub's remote repository does
+- Branches created locally can still be pushed if they follow naming conventions
+- The restriction applies when pushing new branch names to the remote repository

 ### Monitoring and Maintenance

 1. **Regular Review**: Check ruleset effectiveness monthly